Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Preliminaries

-Combining logic loss with a task-specific loss for machine learning should be mutually beneficial.
-In one way, the task-specific loss can direct the model to achieve a pretty good performance so it can give out valid logic primitive facts.
-In the other way, the logic loss can help shrink the empirical optimal space that can make the model easier to achieve the optimum.
-However, a logic loss with $\delta$-confidence monotonic implication likelihood may introduce bias into NeSy systems during the training process.
+Combining a logic loss with a task-specific loss in machine learning can be mutually beneficial.
+On the one hand, the task-specific loss can guide the model to achieve good performance and output valid logic primitive facts.
+On the other hand, the logic loss can help reduce the empirical optimal space and make the model easier to optimize.